shaefelinger/HCS-project1-travelBlog/readme.md

 ### +Add-Post-Page

 Here you enter a new post.
-Location and Title are required, the rest is optional.
+Location, Title and Date are required, the rest is optional.

 The Location-Field uses Googlemaps-Autocomplete.
 After entering a valid location from the list, the Input-Field gets locked and the following Information is fetched: